mkiser/WTFJHT/faq.md

 I use AWS S3 to host the [daily podcast](https://whatthefuckjusthappenedtoday.com/podcasts/) and cache the files with AWS CloudFront.
 I also pay Joe for producing and recording the daily podcast.
 Although he loves doing it, I strongly feel that people deserve to be compensated for their work.
 I provide him with a monthly stipend. *Monthly Cost:* \~$2000

 **S3 Stat:**
 Spending all this money hosting a podcast doesn't mean much if you can't measure it.
-Using [S3 Stat](https://www.s3stat.com) let's me easily understand who is playing what pod on what device. *Monthly Cost:* $10
+Using [S3 Stat](https://www.s3stat.com) lets me easily understand who is playing what pod on what device. *Monthly Cost:* $10

 **Live Chat:**
 I like to engage with the WTF family, so I've installed Chat.io, a livechat widget on the site. *Monthly Cost:* $10